 I was born in West Yorkshire 1964, where I remained until I moved to Auckland New Zealand in 2012.
 The move was for 2 main reasons; to build a better work/life balance and access to the great outdoors.

-Throughout this time my interest in knives has always been a very pragmatic one based on the tools ability to perform its required tasks in whatever field of interested it was to serve.
-My interest in knife making came from my dissatisfaction in the performance of the available knives resulting in me doing what my friends called ‘simonising` untold numbers of blades and leading to my early attempts at hand made knives better suited to my needs.
+I have loved being in the outdoors most of my life and throughout this time my interest in knives has always been a very pragmatic one based on the tools ability to perform its required tasks in whatever field of interested it was to serve.
+My interest in knife making came from my dissatisfaction in the performance of the available knives resulting in me doing what my friends called ‘simonising` untold numbers of blades which lead to my early attempts at hand made knives to produce knives better suited to my needs.
 One of the main things I learned was that a well designed but poorer quality knife would outperform a better made knife of poor design, so I set out to combine the three areas I noted leading to my mantra of;

 Form- the knife design must be correct for its intended purpose Performance- the knife must perform as expected/ required.
 The heat treatment received is far more important in this respect than the steel type used!
 Finnish- whilst I feel this is the least practical of the three areas, it is never the less important as I believe it shows more than the previous areas the makers intent to produce a high quality product

 In the early days very little information was available to those not in `the trade` with most information being seen as closely guarded secrets.
 This inevitably led to a very long learning curve with most information gleaned from many sources such as; woodworking from my dad, a joiner, some metalwork from my Uncle an engineer and leather work by trial and error, three decades of long slow improvement as a hobby, with each lesson hard learned.